techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 you will learn about his extensive experience in technical writing and the how technical writing is like competitive sports.
-Mateusz shares his invaluable observations and insights, which will be helpful for those considering a step toward technical communication as well as anyone interested in it.
+Mateusz shares his invaluable observations and insights, which will be helpful for those who want to get started with technical communication, nut also for anyone else interested in it.

 <!--truncate-->